charmedalloy/Apache-Spark-Scala/README.md

 Sample Output:
 1234     4312       [John:12/05/1985, Jane : 10/04/1983, Ted: 08/06/1982]

-Q4.

-Using reduce-side join: Take two file and apply join.
+4.
 Step 1: Calculate the maximum age of the direct friends of each user.
 Step 2: Sort the users by the calculated maximum age from step 1 in descending order.
 Step 3.
 Output the top 10 users from step 2 with their address and the calculated maximum age.

 Sample output.
 User A, 1000 Anderson blvd, Dallas, TX, maximum age of direct friends.

-Q5.
-Write a scala program using Apache Spark to find Top N bi-gram (https://en.wikipedia.org/wiki/N-gram) words (with its frequencies) from a document whose frequencies are above a certain number.
+5. A scala program using Apache Spark to find Top N bi-gram (https://en.wikipedia.org/wiki/N-gram) words (with its frequencies) from a document whose frequencies are above a certain number.

 For example, for the following raw text, we want to apply bi-gram analysis.
 “Alice is testing spark application.
 Testing spark is fun”.